Diclofenac: Ecological effects

-"The loss of tens of millions of vultures over the last decade has had major ecological consequences across the Indian subcontinent that pose a potential threat to human health.
-In many places, populations of feral dogs (Canis familiaris) have increased sharply from the disappearance of Gyps vultures as the main scavenger of wild and domestic ungulate carcasses.
-Associated with the rise in dog numbers is an increased risk of rabies" and casualties of almost 50,000 people.
-The Government of India cites this as one of the major consequences of a vulture species extinction.
-A major shift in the transfer of corpse pathogens from vultures to feral dogs and rats could lead to a disease pandemic, causing millions of deaths in a crowded country like India, whereas vultures' digestive systems safely destroy many species of such pathogens.
-Vultures are long-lived and slow to breed.
-They start breeding only at the age of six and only 50% of young survive.
-Even if the government ban is fully implemented, it will take several years to revive the vulture population.

-The loss of vultures has had a social impact on the Indian Zoroastrian Parsi community, who traditionally use vultures to dispose of human corpses in Towers of Silence, but are now compelled to seek alternative methods of disposal.

 Despite the vulture crisis, diclofenac remains available in other countries including many in Europe.
 It was controversially approved for veterinary use in Spain in 2013 and continues to be available, despite Spain being home to around 90% of the European vulture population and an independent simulation showing that the drug could reduce the population of vultures by 1–8% annually.
-Spain's medicine agency presented simulations suggesting that the number of deaths would be quite small.
-A paper published in 2021 identified the first authenticated death of a vulture from diclofenac in Spain, a Cinereous Vulture.
+Spain's medicines agency presented simulations suggesting that the number of deaths would be quite small.
+A paper published in 2021 identified the first authenticated death of a vulture from diclofenac in Spain, a cinereous vulture.

 Diclofenac is on the European Union's watch list because it pollutes the Baltic Sea.
-When the substance enters freshwater, it has an environmental impact and is considered more difficult to remove in wastewater treatment plants than, for example, ibuprofen.
-Harmful residues have been found in blue mussels and fish, among others, where it has been found to cause damage to internal organs such as the gills, kidneys and liver.
+When the substance enters fresh water, it has an environmental impact and is considered more difficult to remove in wastewater treatment plants than, for example, ibuprofen.
+Diclofenac has been shown also to harm freshwater fish species such as rainbow trout.
+Harmful residues have been found in fish, blue mussels, and other aquatic organisms, where it has been found to cause damage to internal organs such as the gills, kidneys and liver.

+Veterinary use

+Diclofenac is used for livestock; such use was responsible for the Indian vulture crisis, during which in a few years 95% of the country's vulture population was killed.
+In many countries, agricultural use is now forbidden.

+Diclofenac is approved as a veterinary medication in some countries for the treatment of pets as well as in livestock.
+In some species of birds, diclofenac causes accumulation of uric acid crystals in internal organs—especially the liver and kidneys—resulting in visceral gout, as well as cellular damage and necrosis.
+In South Asia in the 2000s, vulture populations were decimated after feeding on carcasses of livestock that had been treated with diclofenac.